IEEE Computer Security Foundations Symposium

 remains responsive to current advances and interests in computer security

-and current General and Program Chairs.
-Membership on the Steering Committee is
+all past and current General and Program Chairs.
+Membership on the

 of the Steering Committee while they hold that position.